chenphopp/Stock-Market-Real-Time-Data-Streaming/README.md

 Duplicate the session & enter in a new console --
 ```
 cd kafka_2.12-3.3.1
-bin/kafka-console-consumer.sh --topic demo_testing2 --bootstrap-server {Put the Public IP of your EC2 Instance:9092}
+bin/kafka-console-consumer.sh --topic demo-testing --bootstrap-server {Put the Public IP of your EC2 Instance:9092}
 ```

 # Install Jupiter Notebook on MAC M1